Legal Aid Institute (Jakarta): 2017 attack

 On September 18, 2017, in the early hours of the morning, the YLBHI office in Jakarta was attacked by hundreds of anti-communists.
 The attack was provoked by the belief that an event associated to the Communist Party of Indonesia (PKI) was being held inside the building.
 Initially, a day prior to the attack, a rally was held outside the building in opposition to the events believed to be occurring the next day.
 This rally was held despite both military and police representatives maintaining that the allegations regarding the event were false.
 After protestors returned the next day, and were met with police resistance, a mob attacked the building at 1:22 am on the Monday morning, resulting in physical damage.

 Legal aid in indonesia

 Legal Aid Organizations are not limited to receiving solely government/public funding.
 They are permitted to receive funds in various forms such as grants or donations.
 In terms of receiving funding from the government, the Ministry of Justice and Human Rights is solely responsible.

-Advocates law

-Law No. 18/2003, also known as the Advocates Law, was one of the only documents outlining legal aid in Indonesia, prior to the 16/2011 law.
-The Advocates Law came into effect on April 5, 2003.
-This document not only defined the term 'advocate' but also set out specific requirements for all advocates to adhere to.
-According to the law, advocates are defined as "individuals in the profession of providing legal services, both within and outside court, who fulfill professional requirements set out in the Advocates Law" The Advocates Law states the following requirements for all advocates: